-From the waste stream analysis and climatic water balance calculation, the landfill classification for general waste handling for this proposed landfill site is generally a small waste disposal site, technically classified as G:S:B-.
+From the waste stream analysis, discussion with Eskom and climatic water balance calculation, the Eskom landfill classification for general waste handling is GMB-.
 However the hazardous waste handling also needs to be considered.

-Eskom has advised that in order to make allowance for all possible eventualities e.g., extension of some of the activities through possible delays, that the disposal facility be designed for the handling of 1,200,000 m3 of general and hazardous waste over the lifespan of the landfill.
+Eskom has advised that in order to make allowance for all possible eventualities e.g., extension of some of the activities through possible delays, that the disposal facility be designed for the handling of 1,200,000 m of general and hazardous waste over the lifespan of the landfill.
 This will account for waste generated during the construction and operation of the Waterberg Coal 3 and Coal 4 powerstations, the remaining period of operations of the Matimba powerstation as well during the remaining period of construction and the full period of operation of the Medupi powerstation.
 The waste emanating from the construction villages established during the power stations construction will also be deposited into this landfill (assuming 1kg/person/day).
 For design purposes, it is assumed that the waste comprises equal quantities of general and hazardous waste.

-In consideration of the allowance in the MR that certain hazardous waste might be delisted, the design brief has been adjusted to that of a general waste facility with a cell for disposing low hazard rating waste.
-As before, the high hazard rating waste would be disposed of at a licensed hazardous facility.
+In consideration of the allowance in the MR that certain hazardous waste might be delisted, it is proposed that Eskom adjust the design brief to that of a general waste facility with a cell for disposing low hazard rating waste.
+As before, the high hazard rating waste would be disposed of at a licensed hazardous H:H facility.
 The initial indications are that the bulk of the hazardous waste is of low hazard rating, although confirmatory testing will be necessary.

 There are very specific requirements that have to be considered as part of the disposal facility design including site classification, site layout, access, hydrology and drainage design, containment, leachate management, leachate detection, monitoring systems and the rehabilitation plan.

-3.2.1 Landfill Site and temporary hazardous waste storage facility
+3.2.1 Landfill Site, temporary hazardous waste storage facility and low hazardous waste cell